siberianbear/4Kris/README.md

 BootSMACSS code is currenntly separated to two folders:

-1. *bootsmacss* - holds everything that is neccessary to create static website
+1. *bootsmacss* - holds everything that is neccessary to create static website, including recent supported Bootstrap library
 2. *drupal* - since we use Drupal as a backend, here is a port for it!
 You can find there a stuff like themes, views, displays, field formatters etc neccessary to provide valid markup.
 Everything with readme files attached.